IKIM-Essen/ClusterDocs/docs/concepts/why-not-kubernetes-everywhere.md

 operability, or scientific usefulness—for example a mature supported operator or service ecosystem that would otherwise have to be reimplemented.

-The decision should then compare the real benefit with the cost of adding or replacing a control plane.
-“Kubernetes is the popular platform” is useful input, but not sufficient architecture justification by itself.
+The decision should compare the real benefit with the cost of adding or replacing a control plane **and** with the I/O behavior of the workload.
+“It is the popular platform” is useful input, but not sufficient architecture justification by itself.

 ## What users should take away